 It is sometimes difficult to determine whether a person is a tenant and whether the RT Act applies to their occupation of a premises.
 This can require consideration of a number of factors.

-Contact the Tenants Union for further information (see “Advice and contacts”).
+Contact Tenants Victoria for more information (see “Contacts”).

 These are some general tips that may help you to protect your rights:

-•Wherever possible, use the prescribed forms to take action.
-You can download these forms from the “Renting” section of the Consumer Affairs Victoria website at www.consumer.vic.gov.au.
+• Wherever possible, use the prescribed forms to take action.
+You can download these forms from the “Renting” section of the Consumer Affairs Victoria (CAV) website at www.consumer.vic.gov.au.

 A person who resides at premises but who does not have exclusive possession may be a “licensee”.
 This is a contractual right to occupy a premises, which generally can be revoked at will.
 A licensee is not a tenant and does not have rights under the RT Act.